 Why Drawings Should Be Considered an Important Part of Project Documentation

-Amy Obst, Senior CAD Operator
+Blog post by Amy Obst, Senior CAD Operator

 Drawings do not always get the recognition they deserve, even though they are a crucial part of documentation during a project.
 Drawings are important because they are used to communicate the technical details of a project in a common format.
 The drawings also become the foundation for future projects and cost savings for customers.
 At Huffman Engineering, the team is dedicated to providing accurate and thorough documentation, including appropriate drawing sets.
 In fact, inside each panel a set of drawings is included.